ipfs/kubo/docs/config.md

 #### `Gateway.PublicGateways: NoDNSLink`

 A boolean to configure whether DNSLink for hostname present in `Host` HTTP header should be resolved.
-Overrides global setting.
+Overrides the global setting.
 If `Paths` are defined, they take priority over DNSLink.

 Default: `false` (DNSLink lookup enabled by default for every defined hostname)